danielwohlgemuth/free-genai-bootcamp-2025/lang-portal/Backend-Technical-Specs.md

 A language learning school wants to build a prototype of learning portal which will act as three things:
 - Inventory of possible vocabulary that can be learned
 - Act as a Learning record store (LRS), providing correct and wrong score on practice vocabulary
 - A unified launchpad to launch different learning apps

 ## Technical Requirements

-- The backend will be built using Go
+- The backend will be built using Python
 - The database will be SQLite3
-- The API will be built using Gin
+- The API will be built using FastAPI
--Mage is a task runner for Go.
+- doit is a task runner for Python.
 - The API will always return JSON
 - There will no authentication or authorization
 - Everything be treated as a single user